 A contract is a lengthy and complex document that requires a lot of investment, methodology, and practices (with flaws) to be able to execute it correctly and thus be able to run a stable and successful business.

 They are constructed strategically where the parties involved will achieve an objective reciprocally.
 Contracts are given under the act of good faith (they are human interactions where the sincere intention becomes fair, open, and honest, regardless of the results of the interaction).
-I recommend that contracts be extensive and detailed, even if anyone says that clients don’t like to read or are intimidated by long papers, as this can guarantee to avoid misinformation and being open to various interpretations.
+I recommend that contracts be extensive and detailed, even if anyone says that clients don’t like to read or are intimidated by long papers, as this can guarantee avoiding misinformation and to be open to various interpretations.

 Why Should I Have One?